 REST APIs for test plan / test suite clone

-We've added REST APIs for cloning of test plans and test suites.
+We have added REST APIs for cloning of test plans and test suites.
 You can find them under the Test Management section on our Team Services Integrate site.

 Test progress from your Kanban cards